youheekil/FIFA_ManchesterUnited/README.md

 | Release Clause | Buyout Clause* |

 *It is an amount stipulated in the player's contract that, if paid by another club, will automatically lead to the player being sold to that club.

-Acording to [UEFA](https://www.uefa.com/memberassociations/uefarankings/club/about/), the coefficient can be read as follow:
-> The **club coefficients** are based on the results of clubs competing in the five previous seasons of the UEFA Champions League and UEFA Europa League.
-The rankings determine the seeding of each club in relevant UEFA competition draws.

-> The **season club coefficients** are based on the results of clubs competing in the current UEFA Champions League and UEFA Europa League season.
-The rankings, combined with those of the previous four seasons, determine the seeding for each club in all UEFA competition draws.

-> Coefficient calculation: **Clubs' coefficients** are determined EITHER the sum of all points won in the previous five years OR the association coefficient over the same period, WHICHEVER IS THE HIGHER (under a new system introduced for 2018/19 onwards).